When your doctor calls and leaves a message while you are pregnant you know something isn’t right.

 After a grueling three-hour test, the results were in: I had gestational diabetes.

 So now what?

-Well, after meeting with a nutritionist who specialized in patients with gestational diabetes, I was able to monitor my glucose (blood sugar) and manage my condition through modifying my diet.
+Well, after meeting with a nutritionist who specialized in patients with gestational diabetes, I was able to monitor my glucose (blood sugar) and manage my condition by modifying my diet.

 Here are five tips for managing gestational diabetes:

 Now that I had to take my blood sugar reading one or two hours after a meal, I made myself a human science experiment.
 I found that a short 20-minute walk after a meal would bring my one-hour post-meal blood sugar almost back to fasting!
 I wasn’t able to walk after every meal but tried to fit in a quick walk after lunch and dinner to help manage my blood sugars.

 I always considered myself a healthy eater, but as a marathon runner, I was a big carb eater.
 I didn’t realize how many carbs I was getting in a single serving (and when I was running I needed those carbs so it didn’t matter as much).
 I found that a high protein pasta (like Barilla Plus) would digest in a way that made my one-hour blood sugar reading almost back to fasting.

 Pair sweets with your meal AND a walk: What do you mean I can’t have my ice cream after dinner?!
 This was a staple while pregnant with baby number one, and I wasn’t sure I could mentally give up my nightly treat.
 I found that I could still have a cup of ice cream after dinner if I ate it with my meal AND took my walk.
 Totally worth it!